WCW Bash at the Beach (1999)

 Charles Robinson

 The main event was a tag team match for the WCW World Heavyweight Championship in which the person to score the deciding pinfall would win the title.
-The match pitted champion Kevin Nash and Sting against Randy Savage and Sid Vicious.
+The match pitted champion Kevin Nash (c) and Sting against Randy Savage and Sid Vicious.
 Savage pinned Nash to win the title.
-Other featured matches on the card were Roddy Piper versus Buff Bagwell in a boxing match, The No Limit Soldiers (Konnan, Rey Mysterio, Jr., Swoll, and BA) versus The West Texas Rednecks (Curt Hennig, Bobby Duncum Jr., Barry Windham and Kendall Windham) in an elimination match and a Junkyard Invitational match, which took place in a junkyard and the match could only be won climbing over a chain link fence and escaping.
+Other featured matches on the card were Roddy Piper versus Buff Bagwell in a boxing match, The No Limit Soldiers (Konnan, Rey Mysterio, Jr., Swoll, and B.A.) versus The West Texas Rednecks (Curt Hennig, Bobby Duncum Jr., Barry Windham and Kendall Windham) in an elimination match and a Junkyard Invitational match, which took place in a junkyard and the match could only be won climbing over a chain link fence and escaping.
 Fit Finlay escaped the junkyard to win the match and the Hardcore Junkyard Invitational Trophy.
+At the end of the match Hak put Finlay in the trunk of a car and Jerry Flynn riding a forklift picked up the car.
+Finlay was able to get out of the trunk before Flynn could put the car in a smash compactor.

 [edit] Reception